 She gave him some food and he seems happier, more playful and just a bit more himself. although he is not the way he should be.

-Her mum comes she is very surprised when she sees the transformation, and like Lottie, she is relieved he is feeling better.
+When her mum comes she is very surprised when she sees the transformation, and like Lottie, she is relieved he is feeling better.

 Lottie tried to be happy, but she had the feeling this would be short lived.

-They went out for walkies before lunch, made the roasted the chicken, the fries and the apple sauce and had a lovely lunch.
+They went out for walkies before lunch, made the roasted chicken, the fries and the apple sauce and had a lovely lunch.
 Jake was trying to steal food from their plates in his own silly way.
 It was funny to see how the little ragamuffin tried to get a mouth full.
 Clearly she gave him some; all 3 the dogs got some.
 It disappeared within seconds… YUM chicken….hmmmmmm.

 After lunch they played in the garden.
 Jake and his girlfriend had a friendly play fight.
 It was just a lovely Sunday afternoon, with no “worries”.

-When dinner time came she gave Jake more of Tequilla’s meds, went for walkies and when they came back prepared their food.
+When dinner time came she gave Jake more of Tequilla’s meds, went for walkies and when they came back she prepared their food.
 It all seem to go well and, more importantly, it all stayed in!

 Lottie was still determent to call the vet’s in the morning.
-She wanted to talk to him and have some advice on the prednisone.
+She wanted to talk to him and have some advice on the prednison.
 Maybe lower the dosage or something else.
 Besides that, she did NOT want him to go through another 24 hours of this crap ever again!